cseAtIITK/admissions-website/src/announcements/2015-11-25-Shortlisted-candidates-for-Interview.md

 2. Please be prepared to be at IIT Kanpur on both 5th and 6th.
    The reporting time for screening test is 8:30am December 5th.

+3. Please bring the originals of all the certificates that you uploaded on our site.
+This includes your degree certificates/mark sheets, caste and NCL certificates or PH certificates if applicable.

 3. Winter in Kanpur is cold, so come prepared with enough warm cloths.